xqinglin/linkedin_scrape/README.md

 	4.Histogram.
 >**You would be able to view the display of all choices except the second one 'Flask Website'.
 6. Enter 'cd flask_display' to enter the flask folder.
 (Please install all package in requirement before running).
 Then run **'Python app.py'** to start the server.
 Open 'http://127.0.0.1:5000/' in browser and the result will be displayed~
+>** Notice that if keep scrapping, the linkedin will kick you out and ask you do a test.
+In this is case, you have to do the a test like 'Pick all cars from image' before continue to scrape.